webpack-contrib/copy-webpack-plugin/README.md

 > ℹ️ If you want `webpack-dev-server` to write files to the output directory during development, you can force it with the [`writeToDisk`](https://github.com/webpack/webpack-dev-middleware#writetodisk) option or the [`write-file-webpack-plugin`](https://github.com/gajus/write-file-webpack-plugin).

+> ℹ️ You can get the original source filename from [Asset Objects](https://webpack.js.org/api/stats/#asset-objects).

 ## Options

 The plugin's signature: